What is PSA?

 Prostatitis is an inflammation of the prostate gland.
 Unlike cancer and enlarged prostate, it is often caused by common strains of bacteria.

-As microbes enter the urethra, it can travel to the upper parts of your urinary system.
-The infection can spread to your prostate if left untreated.
+As microbes enter the urethra, they can travel upwards and spread to the prostate if left untreated

 An inflamed prostate caused by bacteria can be treated with antibiotics.
 Once they are killed, the inflammation usually subsides, and your prostate gland eventually heals.
 However, prostatitis can be long-term and recurring.
 In this case, it might take more time and effort to treat it.